descostesn/learningTidyverse/README.md

 # Introduction

 As an introduction, I will follow the chapter 5 of R for data science, https://r4ds.had.co.nz/transform.html.
 Some parts here are copied/pasted from the book.
+The solutions to exercises were verified on https://jrnold.github.io/r4ds-exercise-solutions/transform.html.

 ## Filter